Introduction

 1.1.
 What is this?

-This document attempts to provide guidelines (or coding standards if you like) for all versions of C# up to and including v10 that are both valuable and pragmatic.
-Of course, if you create such a document you should practice what you preach.
-So rest assured, these guidelines are representative to what we at Aviva Solutions do in our day-to-day work.
-Notice that not all guidelines have a clear rationale.
-Some of them are simply choices we made at Aviva Solutions.
-In the end, it doesn’t matter what choice you made, as long as you make one and apply it consistently.
+This document provides practical and valuable coding guidelines (or coding standards if you like) for all versions of C# up to and including v14.
+If you create such a document, you should practice what you preach, so these guidelines are representative of what we at Aviva Solutions do in our day-to-day work.
+Not all guidelines have a universal rationale; some are explicit choices we made at Aviva Solutions.
+In the end, what matters most is that you make deliberate choices and apply them consistently.

 1.2.
 Why would you use this document?